MsteeDataAnalysis/Titanic-Analysis/README.md

 - Fare: The amount of money the passenger paid for the ticket.

 This dashboard was created to understand the key events that happened before and after the titanic accident.
+## Project Questions

+- What is the gender distribution of the passengers onboard?
+- Out of the dead passengers, how many bodies were found?
+- With regards to passenger ticket class, how many of them survived or died?
+- Did more females survive compared to male?
+## Skills Demonstrated
+- DAX
+- Slicers
+- Filters
+- Measures
+- Data Transformation
+- Data Extraction
+- Data Modelling

+## Titanic Dashboard